 - Low physical activity and higher body fats

-Hormonal imbalances due to the environment and aging, causes physical symptoms of erectile problems, in addition to “emotional” problems with lowered sex drive, libido and the DESIRE to have sex.
+Hormonal imbalances due to the environment and aging, cause physical symptoms of erectile problems, in addition to “emotional” problems with lowered sex drive, libido, and the DESIRE to have sex.

 Remember, hormones affect you both physically and emotionally.

-However, there men who have ED, who have a normal sex drive and “desire”, but simply can’t get an erection or have difficulty maintaining it during sex.
+However, men who have ED, have a normal sex drive and “desire”, but simply can’t get an erection or have difficulty maintaining it during sex.

 And in these situations, this tends to be more of a VASCULAR problem due to poor blood flow and circulation.

-- the nerves to the penis must be functioning properly
+- the nerves in the penis must be functioning properly

 - the blood circulation to the penis must be adequate